nukeop/nuclear/README.md

 Instead of `build` you can use `build:all` to build for all operating systems.
 The binaries will be in `packages/app/release`

 ---
-It's also possible to run the development environment using docker containers.
+It's also possible to run the development environment using docker containers, but this should be considered experimental.

 You will need docker and docker-compose.
 You need to allow the root user to connect to X11 display, and then you can run docker-compose: